Skip to content

 Best budget pick for solo creators

 At around $129, the Audient iD4 MkII punches way above its price.
 The single Class-A console preamp comes from Audient’s ASP8024 large-format console design.
-Guitar recordings through the JFET instrument input had warmth that the Behringer UMC22 at half the price couldn’t match.
+Guitar recordings through the JFET instrument input carry a warmth that cheaper budget interfaces struggle to match.

 The ScrollControl feature turns the volume knob into a virtual scroll wheel for your DAW.
-Sounds gimmicky.
-But after a week of using it in Logic Pro, we missed it when switching back to other interfaces.
+It sounds gimmicky, but in daily use it quickly becomes a feature you miss on interfaces that lack it.
 A solid choice if you’re doing ASMR recording or voiceover work on a tight budget.

 Specs: USB-C, 1 mic in + 1 instrument in / 2 out, 24-bit/96kHz.